-EJECT: Press this button on the remote cassette player to remove the tape.
-EJECT can be used with either the ignition or radio off.
-Also, you must press EJECT before loading a cassette with the radio off to allow loading.
+EJECT: Press this button to remove the tape.
+The radio will play.
+EJECT may be activated with either the ignition or radio off.
+Cassettes may be loaded with the radio and ignition off if this button is pressed first.
 If you leave a cassette tape in the player while listening to the radio, it may become warm.

 CLN: If this message appears on the display, the cassette tape player needs to be cleaned.
 It will still play tapes, but you should clean it as soon as possible to prevent damage to the tapes and player.
 See "Care of Your Cassette Tape Player" in the Index.
-After you clean the player, press and hold RECALL on the radio and the EJECT button on the remote cassette for five seconds to reset the CLN indicator.
-The radio will display - to show the indicator was reset.
+After you clean the player, press and hold EJECT for five seconds to reset the CLN indicator.
+The radio will display --- to show the indicator was reset.